pavelapekhtin/vscode-charteing-syntax/README.md

 ## Features

-* Highlights numerical values with optional prefixes and suffixes.
+* Highlights numerical values with optional prefixes and suffixes, like ``10000MT, 1SB`.
-* Highlights quoted strings and specific chartering terms.
+* Highlights quoted strings and legal chartering terms and entities.
-* Highlights parameters related to money, costs, and payments.
+* Highlights parameters related to money, costs, payments, laytime etc.
-* Highlights read/write variables related to voyage details.
+* Highlights words related to voyage details.
-* Highlights storage-related terms like account, shipper, and receiver.
+* Highlights counterparty related words like account, shipper, and receiver.
-* Highlights class types and entities related to responsibilities and options.
+* Highlights words related to responsibilities and options.

 ## Requirements